Wood stairs are an aesthetically pleasing choice for modern and contemporary homes alike, but they come with a catch: they can be dangerous.

 Those who are not professional contractors could find installing a carpet runner to be quite tricky.

-This is because the carpet runner has to perfectly match the stair measurements and will also need both a knee kicker and pneumatic stapler alongside other special tools to get the job done.
+This is because the carpet runner has to match the stair measurements perfectly and will also need a knee kicker and pneumatic stapler alongside other special tools to get the job done.

-With a carpet runner, only the edges of the stairs remain visible, so if you’re bent on showing off your beautiful wood stairs, this might not be the option for you.
+With a carpet runner, only the edges of the stairs remain visible, so if you’re bent on showing off your beautiful wood stairs, this might not be your option.

 9. Use Overstep Stair Treads